Cost Segregation ATG - Chapter 6.6 - Construction Process

 G-Series – Contract Administration and Project Management Forms

 AIA Document A201, General Conditions of the Contract for Construction

-Document A201 provides legal definitions of the elements in the construction process and the items that will be provided by the contractor.
-Document A201 also details how to prepare material submittals, shop drawings, and interim payment requests.
+Document A201 provides legal definitions of the elements in the construction process, the items that will be provided by the contractor, and details how to prepare material submittals, shop drawings, and progress payment requests.

 The third stage of the construction process is bidding.
 Once an owner determines that a project is feasible and that construction financing is available, the owner will solicit bids or proposals from general contractors and/or specialty contractors.
 Owners generally use trade publications and newspapers in order to invite contractors to bid on a construction job.
 A copy of "The Notice to Contractors" will be shown in the project’s specifications, providing contractors with the bidding procedures.